-- 1. Drawing should not be rotated (comprised on lines approximately parallel and perpendicular to edges of the paper). - 2.
+- 1. Drawing should be comprised of lines approximately parallel and perpendicular to edges of the paper. - 2.
 Drawing should be approximately symmetrical (e.g., continuations of lines across the center gap are closely in line with one another). - 3.
 Angles should not be rounded. - 4.
-Shape is comprised of 12 distinct lines.
+Shape is comprised of 12 distinct lines. - 5.
+Shape should not have a large gap or overlap at junction.